 When I looked out the window, there was a hint of sun in the sky for the first time in many, many days.
 Bonus!
 The solar rays made me feel instantly better.
 I declared “I’m going to see a movie tonight!”

 In my head, I tallied up the bills on the horizon and thought about how much money I had for a night out.

 It wasn’t that much.
 Another reminder, that a month’s worth of freelance checks would come in pretty freakin’ handy right about now.

 Trying to stay positive, I thumbed ahead to the movie listings.
 I didn’t want to go all the way downtown, so I focused more proximate venues:

 - The Biograph

-I finally set my sights on “Unforgiven” at The Biograph.
-I hadn’t really been into Westerns since I was a kid, but this film had gotten some good reviews.
-And I loved The Biograph–where I always thought of a documentary version of John Dillinger’s death, while doing my best Rod Serling voice over in my head whenever I saw the Biograph’s marquee.
+I finally picked “Unforgiven” at The Biograph.
+I hadn’t really been into Westerns since I was a kid, but this film had some good reviews.
+And I loved The Biograph—where I always thought of a documentary version of John Dillinger’s death, while doing my best Rod Serling voiceover in my head whenever I saw the theatre’s marquee.

 I thought ahead to after the movie: The Biograph was across the street from The Red Lion where I could go later for some fish & chips and a pint.
 Case closed, I would be seeing “Unforgiven” at the Biograph.

 I also thought ahead to the trip home.
 The Ravenswood train (Brown Line) had a stop in my neighborhood, though service that far north ceased at midnight.
 It didn’t resume service to my neighborhood until about 5:00 am the next morning.